“Your labs look normal.”

 Additional diagnostic tools may include:

-These evaluations help identify structural, mechanical, or functional problems that routine blood work can’t detect.
+These advanced lab procedures and imaging studies can help identify structural, mechanical, or functional problems that routine blood work can’t detect.

 Normal lab results don’t mean your symptoms aren’t real.
 They simply mean the cause may not be visible through blood tests alone.